 Sam is responsible for developing economic and social impact analyses of proposed Council actions.
 His recent projects have addressed Gulf of Alaska trawl fisheries, the Observer Program, and the Halibut & Sablefish IFQ Program.
-He currently staffs the IFQ Committee, the Sablefish Gear Committee, and is a member of the Electronic Monitoring Workgroup.
-Prior to joining Council staff in 2012, he completed a Master’s degree in environmental management at Duke University’s Nicholas School of the Environment, where he focused on economics and policy.
-Sam still has a trophy mount of the first fish he ever caught — a 5 inch bream.
+He currently staffs the IFQ Committee and is a member of the Electronic Monitoring Committee.
+Prior to joining Council staff in 2012 he completed a Master’s degree in environmental management at Duke University’s Nicholas School of the Environment where he focused on resource economics and policy.
+Little known fact: Sam has a trophy mount of the first fish he ever caught — a 5 inch bream.

 Michael provides data and analytical support to Council staff through AKFIN (Alaska Fisheries Information Network).
 He joined the Council in 2009 and brought 7 years of analytical experience from TD Ameritrade where he was the Manager of Operation Analytics.
 In 2002 he completed a Bachelor of Science in economics from the University of Nebraska.
-When Michael was young his family would vacation in Arkansas and his Dad would let him keep catfish in the bathtub.
+Little known fact: when Michael was young his family would vacation in Arkansas and his Dad would let him keep catfish in the bathtub.

 Shannon is responsible for providing Administrative support to the Council staff as well as acting as the primary support for the Council during its meetings.
-In addition, Shannon is our event coordinator and contact person for hotel and travel arrangements.
+In addition, Shannon is our meeting coordinator and contact person for hotel and travel arrangements.
 Shannon holds a Master’s degree in Applied Linguistic Anthropology from Northern Arizona University.
-Little known fact: Before traversing through New Zealand studying anthropology she majored in Theatre – a skill she still uses to this day.
+Little known fact: before traversing through New Zealand studying anthropology she majored in theatre – a skill she still uses to this day.

 Sarah has been an analyst with the NPFMC since 2013.
 She is responsible for conducting social and economic analysis on proposed Council actions.
 Most recently, Sarah has lead analyses for issues around the Bering Sea/ Aleutian Islands crab rationalization program, the CDQ program and issues related to the halibut/ sablefish commercial IFQ fisheries and halibut charter fishery.
 Sarah holds a Master’s degree in Resource Economics and Policy from the University of Maine.
 Prior to NPFMC, she was a research fellow at the National Center for Environmental Economics in Washington, D.C.
 Little known fact: Sarah cannot handle food spicier than ketchup, but she has been secretly building up her tolerance.